 Eye-Healthy Deli-Style Kale Salad Recipe

-See also: Chicken chopped salad • Infused water • Niagara springtime soup sippers • Orange pepper, spinach and sundried tomato frittata • Pumpkin mousse • Roasted salmon with melon salsa • Sunset gazpacho • Tangy carrot salad • Tropical post-run smoothie • Turkey burgers with roasted orange peppers
+See also: Broccoli rabe with tempeh and pine nuts • Chicken chopped salad • Infused water • Niagara springtime soup sippers • Orange pepper, spinach and sundried tomato frittata • Pumpkin mousse • Roasted salmon with melon salsa • Sunset gazpacho • Tangy carrot salad • Tropical post-run smoothie • Turkey burgers with roasted orange peppers

 Green vegetables, especially leafy greens such as kale, spinach and collard greens, contain high amounts of lutein and zeaxanthin.
 These pigments are powerful antioxidants that protect the retina from the damaging effects of UV rays and blue light.